Slamovision

 Manchester City of Literature project

-Now in its third year, Manchester has been taking part in Slamovision since 2020, when it was expertly hosted by Tartu City of Literature, and we’re so thrilled that Manchester was joint winner of the competition with an entry called ‘Barbirolli Square’ by Jardel Rodrigues.
+Manchester has been taking part in Slamovision since 2020, when it was expertly hosted online by Tartu City of Literature in Estonia.
+We were thrilled that Manchester was voted by fellow Cities of Literature as the joint winner of the competition with an entry called ‘Barbirolli Square’ by Jardel Rodrigues (which you can view below).
 Quebec City were our fellow reining champs.

 Slamovision 2021 Manchester